markstringer-dti/markstringer-dti.github.io/dti.md

 And.
 Oh my god!
 Mr Chairman put the phone down!
 I really wonder what would have happened if it had been a face-to-face meeting.

 ### Conclusion

+When I run Agile training courses I do an exercise at the start of the very first day, just to get people out of their seats, standing up and talking to each other.

+I ask the group to split themselves into smaller groups.
+I then give each group a pad of flip chart paper and some pens and ask them to draw a "stick person" in the middle of the piece of paper.
+Then I ask them to give that person a smiley face.
+Then I ask them to write down as many words and phrases as they can which they associate with a "happy" project - with a project that is going well.

+Almost always, the first thing that gets written down is "On time, to budget."
+Do you know what almost never gets written down?
+I might have seen it twice in ten years of running training courses?
+"Valuable to its customers."
+Do you know what gets written down even less often?
+I think I've seen it once in those 10 years.
+"Makes money."

+Maybe this is because I'm asking the wrong question.
+Maybe if I talked about a happy product I would get better answers.
+But this very simple exercise shows something that when you're involved in project management, you run into again.
+People think that project management *is* almost entirely about keeping promises.
+They think it's about being on time and keeping to budget.
+They forget what's actually the important stuff - that whatever the project is producing needs to be valuable to somebody, and in a lot of cases, it would be good if it made money.

+For me, commitment and consistency is the electric cattle prod of project management.
+People who are inexperienced in delivering projects often think that keeping promises is the most important thing, if not the only thing.
+They forget about "valuable to customers" they forget about "makes money."
+But they also seem to think that it's the best and most powerful way of making the people involved in a project do their bidding.
+And, I really, really hate to admit it, but they're right.

+Commitment and consistency is such a powerful way of controlling people that it still has power, even when it's been used against people who didn't make a commitment and even in situations that aren't consistent.
+This is what I call "commitment and consistency jujitsu."

+For example.
+I was recently in a discussion about a new feature for an existing, successful, product.
+The owner of the product - the guy who paid the bills - wanted this new feature.
+He hadn't mentioned it before.
+But now he was saying that it was really important and that he'd promised it to clients at a meeting.

+The logic of what he was saying was this: "I've promised this - so you have to deliver it."
+But of course this is, in one sense, totally bogus.
+Just because somebody else has promised something, doesn't mean I'm on the hook for delivering it.
+Then again, this guy is my customer, he pays the bills, he's my boss, I want to help him if I can.
+And the force of this argument is "I've promised this, if I don't deliver it, I will appear to be untrustworthy, don't do that to your boss."

+But unfortunately, as a project manager, I have another boss.
+Reality.

+We don't know what this new feature really is, because we don't know what it is, we don't know what it involves.
+But we do know that in the three months before this new feature is supposed to be delivered, we were going to be doing some other things.

 ### Criticism